rkansal47/standard-model/README.md

    - This also required his `build.mk4` and `filters` files
 - Added favicon in the header.
 - Custom CSS stylesheet, again based on Michal's.
-- Tried doing fancier customization but in the end found it easier to "postprocess" with Python
+- Tried doing fancier customization in the config itself but in the end found it easier to "postprocess" the HTML files in Python.

 ### Github Action